-The published academic calendar at tstc.edu/about/calendar outlines the dates during which schedule changes may occur.
+The published academic calendar outlines the dates during which schedule changes may occur.
 Students may add, drop courses, or change sections before classes begin by contacting their program advisor or Success Coach.
 After classes begin, all students may change their schedules by obtaining course schedule change forms available from the Student Resource Center, instructors and/or lead instructors.
-The completed forms must be submitted to the Student Resource Center by the deadline published in the TSTC college academic calendar at tstc.edu/about/calendar.
+The completed forms must be submitted to the Student Resource Center by the deadline published in the TSTC college academic calendar.
 Changes are effective only when this process has been completed.